sebastianhaberey/easyborg/README.md

 ```

 If you're on a modern terminal, you may be able to click on a path to open it (Ctrl + click on iTerm2).
-Open the config file, configure the folders you want to back up, and your backup and archive repositories.
+Open the config file, keep and change the settings you like, delete those that you don't need.

 ## Usage